GovReady/govready-q/README.md

 You can copy the `secret-key` from what you see --- it was generated to be unique.

+For production, set `debug` to false and add:

+	"admins": ["some email address"]

+for unhandled error emails.

 To update, run:

 	sudo -iu site /home/site/q/deployment/update.sh